-Don't use this export to create new bot dialogs, just to change the translations of existing messages.
+- Don't use this export to create new blocks, just to change the translations of existing messages.

 It is recommend to use this export file as a basis for importing the translations.
 That way you have the correct format and all the ids needed for the import.
 The recommended steps for importing translations are:

 - Click on 'Export' to export translations in the right upper corner